resourcepool/training-java/gatling-test/README.md

 The scenario can be considered as performing and successful if all the following conditions are met:
 * No request has failed.
 * At least 95% of the requests response time (95th percentile) is under 1200ms.

+#Fixing Errors

+Gatling will display the results like this:
+> Authenticate: Login form                                 (OK=1010   KO=0     )

+The first word is the file where the request failed.
+If you have an error you can check the file in the folder src/scala/com/excilys/computerdatabase/gatling/simulation/process.

+The test executes a scenario (Search, Browse, Add, Edit added computer, Delete edited computer).
+An error may cause multiple errors (such as an error in the Add process), so try to solve the first one.

+If your webapp returns 200 when a request failed (for example if the edit doesn't work), Gatling won't see the test as failed.
+Always check if the computer has been added if there is an error in the Edit process, and check if the computer has been edited if there is an error in the Delete process.

 #Suggested Improvements